Extended Range

 - Run full decompression plans

-- Manage stage bottles, backup systems, and problem-solving underwater
+- Manage deco bottles, backup systems, and problem-solving underwater

 - Deploy DSMBs for ascents